Ann Saterbak

-Ann Saterbak is a Professor of Biomedical engineering and Engineering Design and Communication at Duke University, and is a co-author of Bioengineering Fundamentals.
-She formerly worked at Rice University, also as a Professor of Biomedical engineering.
+Ann Saterbak is a professor of biomedical engineering and engineering design and communication at Duke University, and is a co-author of Bioengineering Fundamentals.
+She formerly worked at Rice University, as a professor of biomedical engineering.

-Saterbak holds a B.A. in Chemical Engineering and Biochemistry from Rice University (1990) and a Ph.D. in Chemical Engineering from the University of Illinois at Urbana-Champaign (1995).
+Saterbak holds a B.A. in chemical engineering and biochemistry from Rice University (1990) and a Ph.D. in chemical engineering from the University of Illinois at Urbana-Champaign (1995).

 Saterbak is a recipient of the Robert G. Quinn Award, presented by the American Society for Engineering Education.
+In the fall of 2025, Saterbak was awarded the Fulbright award, funding her cross-cultural work in engineering education in Malawi, Singapore, and Uganda.
+Saterbak also worked as the lead author for the textbook Bioengineering Fundamentals.